johno/pixyll/methodology.md

 ---

-## Develop questions that lead get the the core of the problem
+## Develop questions that lead get the the core of a problem

 What does an enterprise hope to achieve from data

-## Design experiments and research to test question-driven hypotheses (How to collect and mine data for information)

-## Analyze data using statistical and mathematical techniques (How to extract information from data)
+## Locate & Collate Data

+## Analyze Data

+## Interpret Analysis

-## Interpret data analyses and draw conclusions (How can data guide business decisions)
+How can data guide business decisions

-## Communicate findings in written, visual and oral forms (How to tell a data story to advise stakeholders)
+## Communicate findings